Sparsity Meets Convexity

 $$ R = \mathbb{E}(Y-\hat{Y})^2 $$

-The best preictor is regression function:
+The best predictor is the regression function:

 $$ m(x) = \mathbb{E}(Y|X=x) = \int yp(y|x) dy $$